 (vi) Fellows are allowed to apply or hold awards in India, e.g. DBT’s Innovative Young Biotechnologist Award (IYBA), National Bioscience Award for Career Development (NBACD).
 The Dual Fellowship policy is not applicable to these Awards.
 However, Fellows must inform India Alliance of their intention to apply and outcome, if applicable, in a timely manner.

-The India Alliance accepts no responsibility, financial or otherwise, for expenditure (or liabilities arising out of such expenditure) or liabilities arising out of the activities funded by the Fellowship.
-The India Alliance shall not indemnify the Host Institution, any Fellow or any other person working on the Fellowship (including employees, students, visiting fellows and subcontractors) against any claims for compensation or against any other claims (whether under any statute or regulation or at common law) for which the Host Institution may be liable as an employer or otherwise or for which any such person may be liable.
+The India Alliance accepts no responsibility, financial or otherwise, for expenditure (or liabilities arising out of such expenditure) or liabilities arising out of its funded activities.
+The India Alliance shall not indemnify the Host Institution, any Grantholder or any other person working on its funded project (including employees, students, visiting fellows and subcontractors) against any claims for compensation or against any other claims (whether under any statute or regulation or at common law) for which the Host Institution may be liable as an employer or otherwise or for which any such person may be liable.

-(i) The India Alliance reserves the right to amend these Award Conditions, any terms and conditions in the Award Letter and the Policies and Positions for Fellowships.
-Any change to the Fellowship Conditions or the Policies and Positions for Fellowships shall be notified on the India Alliance’s website.
+(i) The India Alliance reserves the right to amend the Award Conditions, any terms and conditions in the Award Letter and the Policies and Position Statements on its funding.
+Such changes shall be notified on the India Alliance’s website.

-(iii) The Host Institution (or the Fellows if appropriate) shall inform the India Alliance without delay of any change to the status of the Host Institution or the Fellows, which might affect their ability to comply with these Award Conditions.
+(iii) The Host Institution (or the Grantholder, if appropriate) shall inform the India Alliance without delay of any change to the status of the Host Institution or the Grantholder, which may affect their ability to comply with the Award Conditions.

-(iv) If an Early Career Fellow or a Research Training Fellow secures a salaried position after being recommended for an award, the change in the position of the Fellow will be judged based on the time commitment to the IA funded project, understanding of the completion of the scientific deliverables and the kind of support the Host institution agrees to extend to the Fellow during the tenure of the Fellowship.
+(iv) If an Early Career Fellow or a Research Training Fellow secures a salaried position after being recommended for an award, the change in the position of the Fellow will be judged based on the time commitment to the India Alliance funded project, the completion of the scientific deliverables and the kind of support the Host institution agrees to extend to the Fellow during the tenure of the Fellowship.

-(v) With the exception of Margdarshi Fellowships, India Alliance Fellowships preclude Fellows from holding salaried appointments with an institution other than the Host Institution, concurrently with the India Alliance Fellowship.
+(v) With the exception of Margdarshi Fellowships, India Alliance precludes its Grantholders from holding salaried appointments with an institution other than the Host Institution, concurrently with the India Alliance Fellowship.

-(vi) The Fellows shall inform India Alliance as soon as feasible of any significant divergence from the original aims and directions of the research that is being funded by the Fellowship
+(vi) The Grantholder shall inform India Alliance as soon as feasible of any significant divergence from the original aims and directions of its funded research.

-(vii) If the Fellow wishes to transfer the Fellowship to a different Host Institution in India, the change may be allowed subject to support of the new Host Institution to the candidate and approval of transfer of the Fellowship by the Selection Committee.
-For this purpose, a confirmation of support indicating the new Host Institution’s awareness to terms and conditions of the award and an acceptance to the compliance throughout the tenure of the Fellowship must be submitted to India Alliance.
-Similarly, the Fellow would be required to scientifically justify the choice of the new Host institution, which will be reviewed by the Committee.
-The Research Training Fellows shall not be allowed to transfer the Fellowship to a different Host Institution, unless the Principal Supervisor plans to change the institution and the Fellow follows him/her to the new institution.
+(ix) For Fellowships, if the Grantholder wishes to transfer to a different Host Institution in India, the change may be allowed subject to support of the new Host Institution to the Grantholder and approval of transfer of the Fellowship by the Selection Committee.
+For this purpose, a confirmation of support indicating the new Host Institution’s awareness of the terms and conditions of the award and an acceptance to comply throughout the tenure of the funding must be submitted to India Alliance.
+Similarly, the Grantholder would be required to scientifically justify the choice of the new Host institution, which will be assessed by the Committee.
+The Research Training Fellows shall not be allowed to transfer the Fellowship to a different Host Institution, unless the Principal Supervisor moves to another institution and the Fellow follows him/her to the new institution.
 The Fellowship transfer will be at the discretion of India Alliance and the decisions will be taken on a case-to-case basis.

-(viii) The India Alliance also recognizes that Fellows may wish to terminate their Fellowship during the tenure of the award.
-In this situation, it would be the responsibility of the Sponsor to inform the India Alliance of this decision, along with the reason(s), at least 90 days prior to the date on which the Fellow wishes to prematurely terminate the Fellowship award.
-Also, the Sponsor along with the Fellow must ensure that all the documentation with regard to the Fellowship award must be completed on or before the date of termination.
+(x) The India Alliance also recognizes that Grantholders may wish to terminate their funding during the tenure of the award.
+In this situation, it would be the responsibility of the Sponsor to inform the India Alliance of this decision, along with the reason(s), at least 90 days prior to the date on which the Grantholder wishes to prematurely terminate the award.
+Also, the Sponsor along with the Grantolder must ensure that all the documentation regarding the award must be completed on or before the date of termination.

-(i) The India Alliance Fellowship schemes fund researchers to pursue a research career at a Host Institution in India that is at par with international standards of excellence and ethical standards.
+(i) The India Alliance funding schemes fund researchers, research teams and research environments at eligible not-for-profit Host Institutions that are at par with international standards of excellence and ethics.

-(ii) For the effective implementation of this program, both the Fellows and the Host institution must ensure that funds awarded through the IA fellowships are specifically utilized for the Fellow’s research and must not be used for any other purposes.
-Importantly, the Fellows must ensure that they utilize their time commitments for research purposes only and not engage in any activities that have the potential to damage the reputation of India Alliance
+(ii) For the effective implementation of this program, both the Grantholders and the Host institutions must ensure that funds awarded through the India Alliance schemes are specifically utilized for its funded research and must not be used for any other purposes.
+The Grantholders must ensure that they utilize their time commitments for research purposes only and not engage in any activities that have the potential to damage the reputation of India Alliance.

-(iii) If during the tenure of the Award, the Fellow is found to be involved in any activity, which may pose a reputational threat, India Alliance reserves right to terminate the Fellowship.
-The India Alliance shall have the right to request from the Host Institution, at any time, any information with respect to the India Alliance Fellows or any related fact, which may have relevance to the situation arising due to their misconduct.
+(iii) If during the tenure of the award, the Grantholder is found to be involved in any activity, which may pose a reputational threat, India Alliance reserves right to terminate the funding.
+The India Alliance shall have the right to request from the Host Institution, at any time, any information with respect to the India Alliance Grantholders or any related fact, which may have relevance to the situation arising due to theirmisconduct.